72 Chromebook laptops are available for students to borrow within the UCC Boole Library and 24 are available for use within Brookfield Library.

 The use of the laptops must adhere to the UCC acceptable usage policy. https://www.ucc.ie/en/sit/about/

-For Assistance using the Laptops or any technical issues with the laptops, students should go to SIT desk on the ground floor of the Library
+For Assistance using the Laptops or any technical issues with the laptops, students should go to or contact the Student IT desk on the ground floor of the Boole Library.

 All Laptops should be shut-down before return